-This new version separates web pages and applications form the browser itself, as already does Chrome.
+WebKit 2 is a new version separates web pages and applications form the browser itself, as already does Chrome.
 It is used by Apple but not by never was by Chrome which had already its own architecture for this effect.

 Rendering engines of other browsers are: